Pride Culture Club

 William Yang speaking in front of a large seated audience

-Pride Culture Club is a social gathering of LGBTQIA+ staff, students, and allies who meet to share their passion for queer culture.
+Pride Culture Club is a space for LGBTQIA+ staff, students, and allies to share our passion for queer culture.
 We meet every two months to exchange recommendations, hear short presentations from members and invited guests, and attend cultural events in Sydney.
-We aim to platform works of art, film, music, and literature which depict and explore the diverse experiences of LGBTQIA+ people, as well as works by queer creators.
+We aim to showcase works of art, film, music, and literature which depict and explore the diverse experiences of LGBTQIA+ people, as well as works by queer creators.

 Please note that all items on this list are derived from the recommendations of our members.
 The University of Sydney Library can only provide access to resources held in our collections.